mjsamberg/digital-learning-program-development/webdev/introduction/tools.md

  * Commit your changes to the repository (select the file, add a detailed commit message describing your changes).
  * Push the repository to GitHub.
  * Open the repository on the GitHub website and copy the URL (and validate that the readme.md file is updated correctly).
- * Submit the URL to the discussion board in Unit 1 on Moodle so people can learn about you.
+ * Submit the URL to the discussion board in Unit 1 on Moodle so your classmates can learn about you.